THE NEAREST AIRPORT: Nadi International Airport.

 THE TRAVELLER: Discerning couples looking for a stunning island escape.
 Suitable for ages 16 plus.

-THE DINING: A range of options including an in-villa indulgence experience or an all-inclusive option.
+THE DINING: A range of options including the 8-seated Teppanyaki restaurant, an in-villa indulgence experience or an all-inclusive option.

 THE INDULGENCE: Tokoriki Spa featuring 4 individual couples’ treatment bures featuring gentle falling water over freestanding volcanic rock walls